hunt-genes/SMED8020/Day3-2-FUMA/README.md

 This practical is in two parts:

-1) Firstly, we will follow-up a findings manually.
+1) Firstly, we will follow-up a finding manually.
+Both tutorials can be download and opened in Microsoft Word.

 [Part 1: Functional annotation without FUMA](FUMApractical2023_PART1)